Welcome to our grammar lesson about Spanish verbs like “Gustar”.

 - Something scares me.

 In Spanish, all those verbs produce the same sentences structure as “gustar”.

-For the rest of this lesson, we will review some of these verbs, with example sentences.
+For the rest of this lesson, we read a list of some of these verbs:

 A mí me fascina su personalidad.

 His personality fascinates me.